openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 ## Project license model

-Each component will use the license of the corresponding upstream RISC-V version of the component.
+Each component of the tool chain (compiler, assembler, linker, library etc) will use the license of the corresponding upstream RISC-V version of the component.
 Most of the LLVM project is now licensed under the Apache 2 license.
 However some included components, such as Google Test and Autoconf use their own imported licenses and some legacy code remains under the old LLVM-UIUC license.
 Full details are in the [Developer Policy](https://llvm.org/docs/DeveloperPolicy.html) on the LLVM project website.

 Some components are not from LLVM project.
 For example GNU ld and the GNU Debugger are covered by the GNU General Public License version 3, glibc is covered by the GNU Lesser General Public License, and newlib is covered by a huge range of licenses.
 In all these cases the `COPYING` files in the top level directory of the repository detail the licensing requirements.